Explore your local area and discover hidden gems near you.

 The tallest Tudor gatehouse in the country, Layer Marney Tower was built in the 1520s by Lord Marney, friend to both Henry VII and Henry VIII.
 Layer Marney has been a family home for over 500 years and features an excellent tea room.

 2. Burton Constable Hall, Hull, East Yorkshire

 Home to the Constable family for over 700 years, the hall has a long and complicated building history.
 The manor is mostly Elizabethan, although parts of the 15th century manor remain.
 Stephen’s tower is the oldest part of the house, built in the 12th century.

 Don’t miss the park designed by Capability Brown, the cabinet of curiosities or the whale skeleton that features in Moby Dick.

-The hall, grounds, stables, and kitchen are open, but please check their website for the latest times and to book your ticket.
+Please check their website for the latest times and to book your ticket.

 3. Dorney Court, Windsor, Buckinghamshire

 Dorney Court is one of England’s finest Tudor Manors and has been the setting of many TV and film locations, such as Miss Marple and Inspector Morse to name a few.

 The house remains the family home of the Palmers who have lived at Dorney for nearly 500 years.
 The gardeners at Dorney Court are celebrated as the first to grow pineapples in England, a feat accomplished in 1722.